SalomePlatform/yacs/doc/hxx2salome.rst

 As we can see,  **it is very important to take great care of the qualifiers used in the C++ interface**  because they are interpreted.
 The determination of the  ``in/out``  qualifier of  ``IDL``  parameters is based upon the  ``const``  and reference qualifier of C++ parameters.
 Basic types (passed by value in C++) are considered in parameters, references to basic types are considered out parameters.
 For user defined types, the  ``const``  qualifier is interpreted as in parameter, and reference to pointer as out parameter.

-For simplification purpose, Salome doesn't allow the use of  ``IDL inout``  parameters.
+For simplification purpose, SALOME doesn't allow the use of  ``IDL inout``  parameters.
 For this reason,  **non const pointers or references are not treated** .

 Correspondance for returned type
 ''''''''''''''''''''''''''''''''